 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A thing that has disadvantages as well as advantages.‘having children so early in their marriage was a mixed blessing’
+A situation or thing that has disadvantages as well as advantages.‘having children so early in their marriage was a mixed blessing’

 - ‘Marriage can be a mixed blessing, a fact that is perhaps reflected in the country's rising divorce rate.’